 The best schools for psychology are measured in many ways.
-You can look at graduation and retention rates, cost of attendance, national prestige, reputation of faculty, staff and the institution, graduate employment and salary information, and so much more.
+You can look at graduation and retention rates, cost of attendance, national prestige, the reputation of faculty, staff, and the institution, graduate employment and salary information, and so much more.
 But what may just be more important than all of those factors is how the best schools for psychology disseminate or deliver their programming.

 We ranked the Top 15 Bachelor’s Degrees in Psychology using a number of different measures, including graduation and retention rates, cost of attendance, low student to faculty ratios, the amount of financial aid, prestige, among other considerations.
-Some of these schools definitely offer part-time study, and with this resource you can be sure you’re choosing from the best schools for psychology, than narrow them down by more specific criteria, like the amount of hours the program requires each week, or how many (or few) classes in it can be taken at one time, or how long overall students have to complete it.
+Some of these schools definitely offer part-time study, and with this resource, you can be sure you’re choosing from the best schools for psychology, then narrow them down by more specific criteria, like the number of hours the program requires each week, or how many (or few) classes in it can be taken at one time, or how long overall students have to complete it.

 For the modern adult, making time to earn a college or graduate education can be extremely prohibitive.
-Not only in terms of money, but also time.
+Not only in terms of money but also time.
 If you have to support yourself, and your family, are you able to attend school full time?
 Of course not.
-That’s why at Bachelor’s Degree Center we offer information on a wide array of top college programs, letting you sift through the cream of the crop and find the program that best fits your goals, responsibilities, availability and experience from the comfort of your home.
+That’s why at Bachelor’s Degree Center we offer information on a wide array of top college programs, letting you sift through the cream of the crop and find the program that best fits your goals, responsibilities, availability, and experience from the comfort of your home.

 Higher education is delivered in a number of different formats.
 Some of the most common ones include: